User management

 MinPasswordLength

 Default minimum password length for a NetXMS user.
-The default applied only if per-user setting is not defined.
+The default applies only if a per-user setting is not defined.

 0